giantswarm/docs/src/content/basics/cluster-size-autoscaling/index.md

 ---
-title: Cluster Size and Autoscaling
+title: Cluster size and autoscaling
 description: This article explains options you have for defining the size of a Kubernetes cluster with Giant Swarm, and automatically scaling it
 weight: 120
 type: page